box/developer.box.com/content/guides/applications/app-types/platform-apps.md

 ## Use cases

-Example use cases for a Custom App include:
+Example use cases for a Platform App include:

 - A file vault in an application that allows an end user to access files that have been shared with them, while also providing access for employees to the same files through the Box Web app.

-  An example of this is financial advisor sharing statements and investment prospectuses with investors that can be viewed and commented on within a custom application.
+  An example of this is financial advisor sharing statements and investment prospectuses with investors that can be viewed and commented on within a platform application.

 - A file upload feature in an application that allows an end user to submit and upload files from within a custom-built application to Box.
 These uploads then initiate a business process with the Box Web app.